sadlerb/Sandbot/README.md

 $clean amount - Deletes amount number of messages in the current channel after confirmation

-$search <query> - Search for an article from wikipedia

-$google  <query> - Search for the query on google and return the first 5 links found
+$search <engine> <query> - Search for a given word on the specified engine.
+Default google Current Engines: Google,Wikipedia,Urban Dictionary

 ```